Sunday, Nov. 17, 2019 (Updated Wednesday, Nov. 20)

 - End mistreatment of migrants under ICE detention and non-detention programs.
 Congressmen Joe Neguse and Jason Crow are co-sponsoring HR 282, the POD Act of 2019, to allow members of congress increased access to and oversight of detention facilities.
 If passed, “congress people can see firsthand whether or not (facilities) are within standards of decency we can expect,” Castillo said.

-- “Promote a greater understanding of the nexus between pesticide use and climate change mitigation and adaptation, particularly the ability of regenerative organic agriculture to reduce emissions … and sequester carbon.”
+- “Promote a greater understanding of the nexus between pesticide use and climate change mitigation and adaptation, particularly the ability of regenerative organic agriculture to reduce In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g... … and sequester carbon.”
 Neguse is in the “early stages” of considering a legislative “package” to “advance exploration” of these topics, Castillo said.